titumozammel/3c-strategic-approach/README.md

 - every negative CX originates internally,
 - unrestricted autonomy is always desirable,
 - every problem has a single root cause,
-- every source can be eliminated,
+- every Source can be eliminated,
 - or every condition should be optimized.

 3C is a **contextual inquiry approach**, not a universal elimination philosophy.